SurlyMae/surlymae.github.io/index.md

 ## Hi, I'm Ashly

-I work as a software engineer in beautiful Salt Lake City, Utah.
+I work as a software engineer in beautiful Utah.

-I enjoy the EPL; LFC has been my team since 2014 and I've been lucky enough to see them play at Anfield and Selhurst, as well as in America.
+I enjoy the EPL; LFC has been my team since 2014 and I've been lucky enough to see them play at Anfield and Selhurst, and in the States.
-I spend A LOT of time setting and pursuing goals.
+I spend A LOT of time reading, writing, pursuing goals, and working on my house.
-I (used to?) adore going out downtown for dinner and cocktails.
+I adore downtown Salt Lake City.
-And sometimes, I write here about whatever is on my mind.
+I'm passionate about spending time with my family and finding ways to be less stressed.